I'm Rachelle, a.k.a "TheMotleyChick," a lover of eclectic but ordinary people, situations, and topics. I love sharing helpful resources.

 Just like many other low-income assistance programs - the maximum and minimum income guidelines are set by the federal government, but each region operates within those guidelines according to income averages within their area.

 In other words, you have to contact each property to find out if your income will allow you to receive tax credit rental rates in their community.
 The property managers will look at:

 - Your Income

 - Your Rental History

 After you pass the income and household size hurdles, the community will pull your credit to determine if you will be a good tenant - just like any other apartment complex.

-If you have a bad rental history, or an eviction on tour credit report, you probably will not qualify.
+If you have a bad rental history or an eviction on your credit report, you probably will not qualify.
 Click the following link to learn how to get an apartment with an eviction on your credit.

 Most of the apartments in this program are newly constructed communities, so there are generally no gripes about the apartments themselves.

 The gripes have to do with the communities.
-Some - not all - of the apartment complexes are built in neighborhoods which were decaying, but most of them are trying to clean up their act.
+Some (not all) of the apartment complexes are built in neighborhoods that were decaying, but most of them are trying to clean up their act.